Abandon Shipping: Happens to many Yuri/Karin shippers after they complete Covenant. (Long story short, thanks to time travel, she's his mother.)

 Ho Yay: Joachim with pretty much any other male character.

-Scrappy Mechanic: To do anything, you need to press the action button at the right time at least three times.
+In the first Shadow Hearts game, to do anything, you need to press the action button at the right time three times.
 Anything.
 This includes attacking, spell casting, using an item, searching a place for an item that's right in sight.
 And would you believe this very same mechanic somehow wasn't horrible in the sequels?